 What can you do?

 Run your water: If your water has not been used for several hours, run the cold water tap for at least three minutes – until it is noticeably colder – before using tap water for cooking and drinking.
 This flushes out water that has been sitting in your pipes and brings in fresh water directly from the water main, which is not made of lead.
+Not running your water for the recommended length of time may increase your risk of lead exposure.

 Use water from the cold water tap: Drink and cook only with water from the cold water tap.
 Hot water can dissolve lead more quickly.